uberVU/elasticsearch-river-github/README.md

 For every API event type, there will be an elasticsearch type of the same name - i.e. `ForkEvent`.

-Issue data will be stored in the `IssueData` type.
+Issue data will be stored with the `IssueData` type.
+Pull request data will be stored with the `PullRequestData` type.